UTSA-ICS/sid-server/doc/source/extensions/websso.rst

 Keystone Changes
 ================

-1. Update `trusted_dashboard` in keystone.conf.
+1. Update `trusted_dashboard` in sidserver.conf.

 Specify URLs of trusted horizon servers.
 This value may be repeated multiple times.
-This setting ensures that keystone only sends token data back to trusted servers.
+This setting ensures that sidserver only sends token data back to trusted servers.
 This is performed as a precaution, specifically to prevent man-in-the-middle (MITM) attacks.